jmooring/hugo-feature-test/README.md

 1. Transpiles Sass to CSS using Dart Sass
 1. Performs vendor prefixing of CSS rules using the postcss, postcss-cli, and autoprefixer Node.js packages
 1. Processes CSS files using the tailwindcss and @tailwindcss-cli Node.js packages
-1. Encodes images to the WebP format to verify that we're using Hugo's extended edition
+1. Encodes images to the WebP format
 1. Includes a content file named hugö.md to verify that the Git `core.quotepath` setting is `false` [^1]
 1. Includes Markdown content
 1. Includes Emacs Org mode content